 http://www.americanparknetwork.com/parkinfo/gp/history.html

-ABC News article on the possibilities of cloning the mammoth
+News article on the possibilities of cloning the mammoth